bdonyan/pantry-tracker/README.md

     Your app should now be running on [http://localhost:3000](http://localhost:3000).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.